onflow/fcl-dev-wallet/README.md

 The Flow Emulator simulates the real Flow network for development purposes.

-Start the emulator by running the following command in this directory:
+Start the emulator by running the following command from the directory containing `flow.json` in your project.

 ```sh
 flow emulator start